gruntwork-io/docs/docs/reference/modules/terraform-aws-cache/elastic-cache/elastic-cache.md

 <HclListItem name="tags" requirement="optional" type="map(string)">
 <HclListItemDescription>

-A set of tags to set for the ElastiCache Replication Group.
+A set of tags to set for the ElastiCache Cluster.

 </HclListItemDescription>
 <HclListItemDefaultValue defaultValue="{}"/>